Appointment booking

 Calendar actions, AI Action limits, enabled actions per agent, event setup, and whether the buyer needs Calendly or Cal.com.

-Best public direct-booking proof in this run, but still not a hands-on booking test.
+Best public direct-booking documentation checked for this guide, but still not a hands-on booking test.

 Tidio